Contemplative prayer calms the too-busy mind

 “This really helps me to be centered more during the week,” added Pat Baker, of Grass Valley.
 “It’s like, ‘OK, God’s here, he’s in control.’”

-We are experimenting with holding our Contemplative Prayer at different locations at PEACE Lutheran Church.
-Come a little early and ask at the office, or call Pastor Eileen at (530) 273-9631.
+Contemplative Prayer is at 12:30 p.m.
+Wednesdays in the Conference Room at PEACE Lutheran Church.
+Come a little early and ask at the office, or call Pastor Eileen at (530) 273-9631 if you have any questions.